 You create content, you share it, it goes viral.
-That’s how it works right?
-This may work for well-known brands.
-But remember, large businesses have been investing in content for years and it's why they thrive in the digital age.
+That’s how it works, right?
+This may work for well-known manufacturers, but remember, large businesses have been investing in marketing for years, and it's why they're able to generate a buzz.

 We Aren’t Achieving Our Goals

-If you aren’t convinced, ask yourself these questions.
-Did we have clear goals and objectives?
-Were we sharing our content?
-How were we measuring its success?
+So what does that mean?
+Did you have clear goals and objectives?
+Were you sharing your content?
+How were you measuring success?

 If you don’t have a written plan and haven’t documented your results, then it’s time to re-think.

-Define your goals, do you want to improve website traffic or brand awareness?
+Define your goals, do you want to increase website traffic or generate more leads?
 How will you judge success?

-- Creating buyer personas — Insightful, semi-fictional accounts of who your target customers are.
+- Create buyer personas — Insightful, semi-fictional accounts of who your target customers are.

-- Brainstorming ideas — Get the creative juices flowing by playing some icebreaker games and throwing some ideas around.
+- Brainstorm ideas — Get the creative juices flowing by playing some icebreaker games and throwing some ideas around.

-- Running content audits - Review your existing content and see where you can re-publish it in a different format.
+- Run a content audit — Review your existing content and see where you can republish/repurpose it.

 Content keeps your business relevant and gives your customers a reason to connect.
 Released a cool video on how to fit a tyre?
 Created a list of tools that you need to fix a car?